yfcheng1/yfcheng1/README.md

   </a>
 </p>

 - :woman_technologist: I am a fullstack software engineer currently living in Philly, PA.
-I love my cat Yam :cat2:.
+I love my cats Yam & Shine :cat2: :cat2:.
 - 🔭 Background: I graduated from the University of Texas at Austin :metal:.
 I worked as a structural engineer for a couple years and I discovered my passion for coding.
 I like to see things to be built in reality and I love how coding brings my idea come through.
 - 📫 How to reach me: yufang.cheng1@gmail.com